The Rushing Tide: Production

 The film reunited director Gerald Hayle with Beth Darvall, the star of his previous film, Environment (1927).
 It was shot in July 1927 partly in an old cinema in the Melbourne suburb of Glenhuntly which had been converted into a studio, with location work done near Portsea, Victoria, at Sorrento, Beauamris and Black Bock, Melbourne.

 Release

+The movie made a reported profit of £650.

 Hayle announced plans to make another movie with Darvall, The Sanctuary.
 It does not appear to have been made, but they worked together again on Tiger Island (1930).